Skip to main content

 • Looking for help completing your Federal Tax Return?

-Unfortunately, neither Oklahoma State Univeristy or the Tax & Compliance Office provides assistance with the preparation of personal tax returns.
+Unfortunately, neither Oklahoma State Univeristy or the Tax and Compliance Office provides assistance with the preparation of personal tax returns.
 If you need assistance please contact Sprintax or a tax advisor.

 • What is a Form 1042-S?